International Children's Fund: Donations

 The International Children's Fund receives a variety of items, including pharmaceuticals, medical supplies, clothing, printing presses and building materials.
-The International Children's Fund shipped more than 150,000 pounds of dehydrated food in 2013.
-More than 20 shipping containers are shipped to African countries, including Kenya, Uganda, Ghana, and Liberia each year.
-Water wells in Africa, India, and Pakistan 13 wells in 2021 and 15 wells in 2022.
-ICF provided over 1.25 Million Meals to the hungry in 2021.
+The International Children's Fund shipped more than 150,000 pounds of dehydrated food in 2025.
+More than 10 shipping containers are shipped to African countries, including Kenya, Uganda, Ghana, and Liberia each year.
+Water wells in Africa, India, and Pakistan 26 wells in 2025 and over 150 wells total.
+ICF provided over 1.6 Million Meals to the hungry in 2025.

 While the International Children's Fund accepts donations from throughout the United States, it also works with local businesses on special projects.
 In 2014, the International Children's Fund received a donation of flooring materials from HJ Martin and Son, which was used to finish a variety of building projects in Liberia and Sierra Leone.
 Billboard posters from LaMar Advertising were donated and reused as waterproof building materials for some of these projects.
-The organization also occasionally partners with Rotary International and its Sharing Around (the World) Medical Project to distribute needed medical supplies.
+Various other businesses Wisconsin Lions Club, Fox Valley Embroidery, Icon Print, Essity Paper and many others, The organization has also partnered with Rotary International and its Sharing Around (the World) Medical Project to distribute needed medical supplies.